s10wen/kapow-skeleton/README.md

 **4)** Open `gruntfile.js` and configure your Grunt settings accordingly including adding any additional bower/custom dependencies for concatenation, paths to plugins to be linted etc. The `siteInfo` and `wpInfo` settings objects shouldn't need to be altered if you're happy with Kapow!'s default structure.

-**5)** Run `npm install` and `bower install` to get all the required dependencies.
+**5)** Run `npm install`, `bower install` and `composer install` to get all the required dependencies.
 If you intend on enabling the Grunt task that lints your Sass, you'll need to run `gem install scss_lint`.
 If you're planning on generating PHP documentation you'll need to install [PHPdocumentor](http://www.phpdoc.org/docs/latest/getting-started/installing.html) on your system.

 If you run into trouble with permissions, you may need to prefix the above with `sudo` e.g. `sudo npm install`